Compound point: Function

-The comma dash (,—)
+Comma dash

 This construction has more rules applied to it than the other constructions.
 In Pens and Types: Or, Hints and Helps for Those who Write, Print, Or Read, the following was said of the comma dash:

 The dash is used with the comma, the semicolon, and the colon, which it lengthens, or renders more emphatic.
 Several clauses having a common dependence, are separated by a comma and dash from the clause on which they depend.

 "To think that we have mastered the whole problem of existence; that we have discovered the secret of creation; that we have solved the problem of evil, and abolished mystery from nature and religion and life,—leads naturally to a precipitation of action, a summary dealing with evils, etc."

 If a parenthetical clause is inserted where a comma is required in the principal sentence, a comma should be placed before each of the dashes enclosing such clause.

 "I should like to undertake the Stonyshire side of that estate,—it's in a dismal condition,—and set improvements on foot."

 An equivalent expression, or an idea repeated in different words, is properly set off by the comma and dash.

 "These are detached thoughts,—memoranda for future use."

 "Wolsey's return to power was discussed openly as a probability,—a result which Ann Boleyn never ceased to fear."

-The semicolon dash (;—)
+Semicolon dash

 The semicolon dash functions as a standard semicolon; the dash is used for emphasis and pause length.
 As such, the semicolon dash is grammatically a semicolon, but one with more emphasis or length.

-The colon dash (:—)
+Colon dash

 The colon dash functions as a standard colon, or to indicate a restful pause.
 It was often used for lists and quoted extracts that started on the next line.
 This was the case because a lone colon can be easily missed.

 The colon dash construction has sometimes been called a dog's bollocks or dog's ballocks, for its phallic appearance.
 This name appeared at least as early as 1949, as cited by the Oxford English Dictionary and etymologist Eric Partridge.

-The stop dash (.—)
+Stop dash

 The stop dash was used for note constructions, but it was also used to add emphasis to a sentence entirely.
 As print broker Robert Charles Lee stated: "The idea is to impart the feeling that the narrator is like pointing a finger in a determined manner at 'this thing' under discussion.
 Or like thumping your fingers on the desk to make your point."